-Meghan Fulton is firing up the interwebs for a fun taster online Improv session designed especially for therapists and counsellors – aka ‘Improv-a-Zoom’.
-Join her for some necessary laughs and silliness, along with the usual space for depth, explorations and reflections.
-But this time of course all in Zoomland!
+Meghan Fulton is firing up the interwebs for another online Improv session designed especially for therapists and counsellors, for some necessary laughs and silliness!

 With: Meghan Fulton